 Dwarf Pyramid is located deep in the Gore Range.
 Its location high above the Black Creek Drainage on the East Side of Gore Range guarantees absolute solitude.
 Dwarf Pyramid might be dwarfed by the dramatic North Face of Mount Powell right across Duck Lake, but the views from its summit are anything than dwarfish – you sit right in the center of a grandiose amphitheater formed by Eagle’s Nest, Mount Powell, Ripsaw Ridge and the Peak J to O Ridge.

 Hike on Piney River Trail to the waterfalls.
 An indistinctive trail branches off to the left about 100 yards after the falls.
 Follow the trail up to a bowl below Mount Powell and Peak C. Continue on the trail up to Kneeknocker Pass.
-The trail ends at the pass, the other side of the pass is covered at least deep into the summer by a large snowfield.
+The trail ends at the pass, the other side of the pass maybe covered by a large snowfield deep into the summer months.
 Climb over to the left side of the snowfield/valley and continue on to the saddle between the craggy East Ridge of Mount Powell and Dwarf Pyramid.

 The North Side of Dward Pyramid is around the corner.
 Its grassy slopes allow a quick and easy climb up to the summit

 You will hike most the time in the Eagle's Nest Wilderness - please abide to all rules and regulations to keep this place wild and pristine

 Dwarf Pyramid is in the middle of nowhere.
 Only a handful of people venture that deep into the Gore Range every year.
 You are on your own if anything goes wrong.